XYD-7447/LavaSim/README.md

 The codes can be running using CUDA module 11.2 on the GTX 1080 card

-Type the following code in the Command Prompt to run the program, LavaSim:
+Type the following codes in the Command Prompt to run the program, LavaSim:

 make